QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 # Technical description of main components

-In this Chapter, the energy systems that are used in Resie for the simulation of system topologies are described.
-An energy system is defined as one componente (e.g. a heat pump), while the combination of multiple iterconnected energy systems are defined as system topology.
-For each energy system, the implemented calculation rules and the required parameters are described.
+In this chapter, the components that are used in Resie for the simulation of energy systems are described.
+In this context a component is defined as one energy processing part (e.g. a heat pump) of the overall system, while the combination of multiple interconnected components is defined as an energy system.
+For each component, the implemented calculation rules and the required parameters are described.
 The latter are also listed in tabular form at the end of each subsection.

-**Note: The described energy systems are not implemented in Resie yet but will be included in upcoming versions!
-Currently, only simplified energy systems are integrated.
+**Note: The described components are not implemented in Resie yet but will be included in upcoming versions!
+Currently, only simplified components are integrated.
 Also, the descriptions are not yet completed and may change later.**

 ## Convention